lahmatiy/react-render-tracker/README.md

 [![NPM version](https://img.shields.io/npm/v/react-render-tracker.svg)](https://www.npmjs.com/package/react-render-tracker)

-# React render tracker
+# React Render Tracker

-React render tracker – a tool to discover performance issues related to unintended re-renders
+React Render Tracker – a tool to discover performance issues related to unintended re-renders.

+React Render Tracker (RRT) demonstrates component’s tree state over time with a log of events related to a selected component (fiber) or its subtree.
+It doesn't provide a complete state of the components, but a difference between their states.
+That's why it's not a replacement for React Devtools, but a compliment to it with a focus on investigation for changes (like mounts, updates and unmounts) in app's component tree and their causes.

 > STATUS: MVP / proof of concept
 >